grafana/authlib/authn/README.md

 ## Token verifier

 This package will handle retrival and caching of jwks.
 It was desing to be generic over "Custom claims" so that we are not only restricted to the current structure of id tokens.
-This means that the parsed claims will contain standard jwts claims such as `aud`, `exp` etc plus specified custom claims.
+This means that the parsed claims will contain standard jwts claims such as `aud`, `exp` etc plus specified custom types.

 ```go
 package main